 Dr. J.J.
-Po-An Hsieh is an associate professor in the Department of Computer Information Systems, as well as a research associate in the Center of Process Innovation, at the Robinson College of Business, Georgia State University (alma mater).
-He was voted by the Master of Science Information System (MSIS) students as recipient of theTop Professor 2017 Teaching Award.
-He has served as an Associate Editor for MIS Quarterly and a guest Associate Editor for Decision Support Systems – Special Issue on Omnichannel Business.
-He now serves on the editorial board of Journal of the AISand of MIS Quarterly - Special Issue on Managing AI.
-He has also served as one of the three panel members for the General Research Fund, Hong Kong Research Grant Council in the area of information systems (2014-2019).
-Before joining GSU, he was a professor of MIS in the Department of Management and Marketing, as well as the director of the HK-based Doctor Business Administration (DBA) and China-based Doctor of Business Management (DMgt) programs in Hong Kong Polytechnic University.
+Po-An Hsieh is an associate professor in the Department of Computer Information Systems, as well as a research associate in the Center of Digital Innovation, at the Robinson College of Business, Georgia State University (alma mater).
+He was voted by the Master of Science Information System (MSIS) students as recipient of the Top Professor 2017 Teaching Award.
+He is now serving as (1) the Association Editor (AE) for two premier journals in the information systems area: Information Systems Research (since 2020) and Journal of Management Information Systems – Special Issue on Metaverse and (2) a Senior Editor (SE) for the Pacific Asia Journal of the Association for Information Systems.
+He has also served as the AE for MIS Quarterly (2011-2014, two terms), MIS Quarterly (2019) - Special Issue on Managing AI, and for Decision Support Systems – Special Issue on Omnichannel Business (2016-2017), as well as an editorial review board member of the Journal of the Association for Information Systems (2018-2019) which is ranked the 4th journal in the IS field.
+Recently, he received the Information Systems Research 2022 Associate Editor Award - a prestigious recognition for his editorial contributions to this premier outlet.
+He has further served as one of the three panel members from the world to oversee competitive annual grant applications in the IS area for Hong Kong Research Grant Council (akin to NSF in the US) for three consecutive terms (2014-2019).
+Before joining GSU, he was a professor of MIS in the Department of Management and Marketing, as well as the director of the flagship Doctor Business Administration (DBA) and Doctor of Business Management (DMgt) programs in Hong Kong Polytechnic University.

 Current Research Interests